6 Ways to Empty Your Mind if You Are Stressed Out

 Contrary to television, music works wonders when it comes to decreasing mental stress.

-Music serves as a background relaxation device in almost every type of therapy as well as during mediation-, massage-, and yoga sessions.
+Music serves as a background relaxation device in almost every type of therapy.
+Meditation classes, massage therapies, and yoga classes all use the power of music.

 - more in the category “Life”